Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 COPYRIGHTS: Inside the Volcano

-The Þríhnúkagígur volcano, known by the simplified English name Thrihnukagigur, literally means “crater with three peaks” and is a dormant volcano that last erupted 4000 years ago.
+Þríhnúkagígur, commonly simplified in English as Thrihnukagigur, literally means the “crater of the three peaks”.
+It is a dormant volcano that last erupted around 4,000 years ago.

-Þríhnúkagígur – It is a unique, giant lava crater, hidden under the mountain Þríhnúkarnir, located on the outskirts of Bláfjöll near a ski slope and about 20 km from Reykjavík.
+Þríhnúkagígur is a unique, enormous lava crater hidden beneath Þríhnúkarnir, on the edge of the Bláfjöll area near the ski slopes, about 20 km from Reykjavík.

-The name Þríhnúkagígur translates to “Crater of Three Peaks” in Icelandic, derived from: Þrír (three), hnúkar (peaks/hills), gígur (crater/hole).
-This refers to the three distinct peaks surrounding the volcano.
+The name Þríhnúkagígur is usually translated as the “Crater of the Three Peaks”.
+It comes from the Icelandic words Þrír (three), hnúkar (peaks / knolls) and gígur (crater).
+The name refers to the three distinct peaks surrounding the volcano.

-The most fascinating aspect of Þríhnúkagígur is the fact that its magma chamber was “emptied” after the eruption – the lava drained downwards, leaving behind a huge, empty space.
+The most fascinating aspect of Þríhnúkagígur is that its magma chamber was effectively drained after the eruption — the lava flowed away, leaving behind a vast empty space.

 History of Discovery: From Risky Expedition to Tourist Sensation